-The cases reviewed addressed the tension between localization and scale by identifying core elements that were integral to an intervention's success-be it an underlying principle, a piece of technology, or an existing distribution network.
-At the same time, there was flexibility to adapt the model or approach to the local context as needed.
+universal replication and local adaptation can be hard, even when being deliberate.
+Sometimes, the elements that are assumed to be core are not necessarily what are behind a program's success.
+The cases reviewed addressed the In an example outside the education tension between localization and scale sector, what was ultimately found to be by identifying core elements that were responsible for the exponential spread integral to an intervention's successof M-PESA, the mobile money platform be it an underlying principle, a piece of in Kenya, was not the mobile technology, technology, or an existing distribution but the distribution network of local network.
+At the same time, there was vendors who served as M-PESA agents flexibility to adapt the model or approach to the local context as needed. to register new customers and facilitate